PDF OCR Scanner Guide: Extract Data from PDFs

 Therefore, a PDF OCR scanner can help extract meaningful information like invoice id, date, seller name, invoice total, and tax information to further store in a more readable format.
 The extracted data can also be exported into formats such as spreadsheets, JSON.
 Here's a screenshot of how information from PDF invoices can be extracted using PDF scanners.

 However, there are some complexities involved in extracting data from PDF invoices as they are mostly unstructured.
-This is where deep learning algorithms are used to turn unstructured format into a more readable format.
+This is where deep learning algorithms are used to perform PDF data extraction, turning the unstructured format into a more readable format.

 Recruitment / Hiring Process